vmad18/auto-waypoint-vehicle/README.md

 So knowing the orientation of the vehcile and the desired pitch needed, one can turn the vehcile and get to the desired pitch.

 Additionally, the formula can be used to get the distance between two coordinates.

+# Build

+When building, note, make sure to keep the magnetometer (compass) elevated in such a way that it is away from the motors as there could be magnetic interference that could cause inaccurate data.

+The GPS module may take time to connect with the satellites and also needs to have a clear view of the sky.